mdoradom/Box2D-Gravity/README.md

 - [Newton's Law of Universal Gravitation - Wikipedia](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation)

+## Download

+You can download the source code and executable from the [Releases](https://github.com/mdoradom/Box2D-Gravity/releases) section.

 ## Contributing

 Contributions are welcome!
 Feel free to fork the project, make improvements, and submit pull requests.